Make Your Home at the Sun Valley Ski Academy

 In addition to his extensive academic, residential, and coaching experience, Clay has over ten years’ experience as an outdoor education instructor, having led wilderness experiences around the U.S. and globally, including two summers employed as a fishing and river guide for The River Company in Stanley.

-Clay, along with his wife Maggie, bring warmth, a familial approach, clear expectations, and great residential experience to the dorm, while also working to expand programmatic offerings for all Community School students.
+Clay, along with his wife Maggie, bring warmth, a familial approach, clear expectations, and great residential experience to the dorm, while also working to expand programmatic offerings for all the school students.

 The school provides a lot of opportunities for so many interests—from skiing to outdoor adventures to the arts, there are so many things going on.Cailin '19, SVSA Alpine Athlete

 Find meaningful academic challenge at Sun Valley Community School;